 Does medicine ball slams help lose weight?

-Yes, medicine ball slam workout is a full-body exercise that helps burn calories and lose weight.
+Yes, a medicine ball slam workout is a full-body exercise that helps burn calories and lose weight.

 What exercises can I do with a medicine ball?